-V4 – Tears is probably a reference to their last parting when Paul sent Timothy to Ephesus (both men fully aware of the challenges that lay before the ministry).
+V4 – Tears is probably a reference to their last parting when Paul sent Timothy to Ephesus, both men fully aware of the challenges that lay before their ministry.

-V5 – Behind this encouragement is the underlying commission of Timothy by Paul to take over the Pauline Mission.
-So Paul begins by rehearsing Timothy’s credentials, in terms of the genuineness of his faith.
+V5 – Behind this encouragement is the underlying commission of Timothy by Paul to take over the Pauline mission.
+Paul begins by rehearsing Timothy’s credentials in terms of the genuineness of his faith.

-V6 – Gives an important insight into the apprentice’s exercise of Holy Habits.
+V6 gives an important insight into the apprentice’s exercise of Holy Habits.
 God gives the charism, but it is our responsibility to cultivate it through wise, appropriate and faithful spiritual exercises.
-Those apprentices who do will find a ministry is cultivated, because the measure you use will be measured to you.
+Those apprentices who do will find a ministry is cultivated, because ‘the measure you use will be measured to you’ (Matt 7:2; Luke 6:38).
 Those who don’t practice will find little either happens or develops in their spiritual life.
-Those who invest the gifts of God will always find that the return is abundant, (Matthew 25:29).
-The laying on of Paul’s hands at this point carries an additional dimension of Timothy being officially appointed by Paul as the next leader of the Pauline Mission.
-If we ask what spiritual gift was given through the laying on of the apostle’s hands, the answer is probably the gift of Teaching since most of the substance of this letter is about how the Teaching ministry should be exercised.
+Those who invest the gifts of God will always find that the return is abundant (Matthew 25:29).
+The laying on of Paul’s hands at this point carries an additional dimension of Timothy being officially appointed by Paul as the next leader of the Pauline mission.
+If we ask what spiritual gift was given through the laying on of the apostle’s hands, the answer is probably the gift of teaching since most of the substance of this letter is about how the teaching ministry should be exercised.

-V8 – The false teachers, especially those mentioned in the letter; Phylegus, Haremogenes, Hymenaeus, Philetus and Alexander are making much of ‘the fall of Paul’.
-They shame him publically in his prison cell and chains as the civil powers move to finally rid him from the empire.
-These men are working to take his followers; 1:15, 2:18.
+V8 – The false teachers, especially those mentioned in the letter (Phylegus, Haremogenes, Hymenaeus, Philetus and Alexander), are making much of ‘the fall of Paul’.
+They shame him publicly in his prison cell and chains as the civil powers move to finally rid him from the empire.
+These men are working to take his followers (1:15, 2:18).
 The final phrase is crucial.
-It is through the power of God, the Holy Spirit v7, that the follower of Christ is able to endure and triumph through and over suffering.
+It is through the power of God, the Holy Spirit (v7), that the follower of Christ is able to endure and triumph through and over suffering.

 V9-10 is a carefully constructed statement of the gospel, originating in God before time and now expressed through the revealing and work of the Saviour in defeating death and bringing life and immortality to light.